Updated: Oct 1, 2022

 Hardwood Flooring Or Wood Looking Tile?

-The decision to purchase either hardwood flooring or wood looking tile is a personal homeowner choice.
+The decision to purchase either hardwood flooring or wood-looking tile is a personal homeowner's choice.
 Each type of product has specific advantages and disadvantages.
 Hardwood flooring continues to be one of the most popular types of floor covering in homes.
-Wood looking tile has grown in popularity, and many homeowners have installed this product for its unique feel and design.
+Wood-looking tile has grown in popularity, and many homeowners have installed this product for its unique feel and design.

 Do You Like Hardwood Flooring Or Wood Looking Tile?

 Hardwood flooring continues to be a timeless flooring product that many homeowners continue to love.
-Hardwood flooring is sold in either a solid plank or in an engineered plank design.
-The type of sub-floor in your home, as well as the type of installation are leading factors in determining which type of hardwood flooring is the best option.
+Hardwood flooring is sold in either a solid plank or an engineered plank design.
+The type of subfloor in your home, as well as the type of installation, are leading factors in determining which type of hardwood flooring is the best option.

-In recent years, tile manufacturers have developed products that look like real hardwood, but in fact are tile products.
+In recent years, tile manufacturers have developed products that look like real hardwood, but in fact, our tile products.
 These products continue to grow in the marketplace, and manufacturers have enjoyed great sales success with these tile designs.
 Tile products are available in multiple width and length planks, as well as in both light and dark wood colors.

-There are many advantages and disadvantages of each type of flooring, and when trying to make a buying decision, one should not only look at the color and design of the product, but also on the care and maintenance requirements, durability, slip resistance features, installation requirements, and many other comparison items.
+There are many advantages and disadvantages of each type of flooring, and when trying to make a buying decision, one should not only look at the color and design of the product, but also at the care and maintenance requirements, durability, slip resistance features, installation requirements, and many other comparable items.